-For a detailed risk-benefit analysis, see Circumcision Risk-Benefit Analysis.
+For a detailed risk-benefit analysis, see the flyer Circumcision Risk-Benefit Analysis.

 Parents can - and should - go one step further by ensuring that the circumcision is performed by an experienced person.
 Like most things in life, practice makes perfect, and having an experienced person do the procedure, this will not only reduce the risks involved, but also shorten the time it takes to do the operation (which normally lasts only a few minutes anyhow).

 Taking into account the above, you can ensure as much as humanly possible that things will go well.
 And remember, nearly 2.5 million circumcisions are performed every year in the US.
 This is a very common and safe procedure!

 Cancer of the penis is virtually non-existent in circumcised men.
 Of the 60000 cases reported since the 1930´s, fewer than 10 occurred in circumcised men.
 The risk of penile cancer in uncircumcised men is 1 case per 400-600 men, while in circumcised men it is 0.2 per 100,000 per year.
 Circumcision also helps to reduce the risk of cervical cancer in female partners.
 Prostate cancer may also be increased for uncircumcised men.